MobilityData/GTFS_Realtime_Best-Practices/en/introduction.md

 * Feeds should be published at a public, permanent URL
 * Ideally, the URL should be directly accessible without requiring a login to access the feed, to facilitate download by consuming software applications.
 While it is recommended (and the most common practice) to make a GTFS Realtime dataset openly downloadable, if a data provider does need to control access to GTFS Realtime for licensing or other reasons, it is recommended to control access to the GTFS Realtime feed using API keys, which will facilitate automatic downloads.
-* Maintain persistent identifiers (id fields) for any identifies within a GTFS Realtime feed (e.g., FeedEntity.id, VehicleDescriptor.id, CarriageDetails.id) across feed iterations whenever possible.
+* Maintain persistent identifiers (id fields) for any identifies within a GTFS Realtime feed (e.g., FeedEntity.id, VehicleDescriptor.id, CarriageDetails.id) across feed iterations.
 * GTFS Realtime feeds should be refreshed at least once every 60 seconds, or whenever the data changes, whichever is more frequent.
 VehiclePositions tend to change more frequently than other feed entities and should be updated as frequently as possible.
 If the content has not changed, the feed should be updated with a new `FeedHeader.timestamp` reflecting that the information is still relevant as of that timestamp.
 * The web-server hosting GTFS Realtime data should be configured to correctly report the file modification date (see HTTP/1.1 - Request for Comments 2616, under Section 14.29) so consumers can leverage the `If-Modified-Since` HTTP header.
 This saves producers and consumers bandwidth by avoiding transferring feed contents that haven't changed.
 * Feeds should provide protocol buffer-encoded feed content by default when queried via an HTTP request at the given URL - consumers should not need to define special HTTP accept headers to receive protocol-buffer encoded content.
-* Feeds should use HTTPS instead of HTTP (without encryption) to ensure feed integrity when possible.
+* Feeds should use HTTPS instead of HTTP (without encryption) to ensure feed integrity.